friflo/friflo-EcGui-MonoGame/README.md

 - **EcGui** accelerates development speed of your ECS significant.
   It makes the need of a debugger (Watch & Variables window) or logging in big parts obsolete.
   Typical weak points using a debugger or logging:
-  * Debugger: requires to stop process and finding all required data is time consuming.
+  * _Debugger:_ Requires to stop the process and finding all required data is time consuming.
-  * Logging: Overlogging impacts performance, disk space and bandwidth.
+  * _Logging:_  Over logging impacts performance, disk space and bandwidth.
 Logging less data carries the risk of missing important data.
-    Logging clutters the code with log statements and may introduced exceptions.
+                Logging clutters the code with log statements and may introduce exceptions.

 - Integration requires only 3 simple method calls:
   ```cs